 Meeting the conditions of your offer

-I have an outstanding degree condition, what should I do?
+I have an outstanding offer condition, what should I do?

 I am a pre-sessional academic language student, what should I do?

 If you are planning to study on one of the University of Bristol's Pre-sessional Academic English Courses, then please do not worry.
-We will await the results of the pre-sessional course as a means of meeting your language condition.
-However you should still aim to provide evidence for any other conditions associated with your offer by the deadline given above.
+We will await the results of the Pre-Sessional course as a means of meeting your language condition.
+However, you should still provide evidence for all other conditions associated with your offer by 14 July 2019.